-- A. The City Council of the city hereby declares any non-stormwater discharge to the land surface, the city's MS4, receiving waters, or groundwater a public nuisance, unless authorized under Section 8.30.110 of this chapter. - B. Any person violating any provision of this chapter, or failing to comply with any of its requirements shall be deemed guilty of a misdemeanor. - C. Upon identification of any violation of this code or public nuisance, the city shall advise the person(s) deemed responsible in writing of the violation(s) by means of a notice of correction, notice of violation, stop work order, cease and desist order, or notice of public nuisance.
-The notice or order shall state a reasonable period of not less than seventytwo (72) hours during which correction or abatement must occur. - D. All other enforcement will be as specified in Title 1, Chapter 1.12 of this code.
+- A. The City Council of the city hereby declares any non-stormwater discharge to the land surface, the city's MS4, receiving waters, or groundwater a public nuisance, unless authorized under Section 8.30.110 of this chapter. - B. Any person violating any provision of this chapter, or failing to comply with any of its requirements shall be deemed guilty of a misdemeanor.

+- C. To enforce the provisions of this chapter, Upon identification of any violation of this code or public nuisance, the city inspectors, enforcement officers, and other authorized personnel shall advise the person(s) deemed responsible in writing of the violation(s) by means of a notice of correction, notice of violation, stop work order, cease and desist order, or notice of public nuisance.
+The notice or order shall state a reasonable period of not less than seventy-two (72) hours during which correction or abatement must occur. - D. All other enforcement will follow the enforcement procedures be as specified in Title 1, Chapter 1.12 of this code.
+Enforcement should be conducted in a manner consistent with the Ccity NPDES Enforcement Response Plan.
+Where appropriate, the city will referviolations to the regional board.